-The Liebig Association for Organic Chemistry in the German Chemical Society awards the ORCHEM Award for Young Scientists who qualify through new, original and groundbreaking scientific work in the field of organic chemistry and who do not yet have a management position or have only recently been appointed became.
+Every two years, the Liebig Association for Organic Chemistry in the German Chemical Society awards the ORCHEM Award for Young Scientists who have distinguished themselves through new, original and groundbreaking scientific work in the field of organic chemistry and who have not yet held a management position for several years.

 The ORCHEM Prize is traditionally awarded at the ORCHEM Conference .
-The awardee present the results of their award-winning work in a lecture.
+The awardee present the results of their outstanding work in a lecture.

 Places and academic titles at the time of the award ceremony